SafeHome.org may receive compensation from some providers listed on this page. Learn More

 SimpliSafe has a great reputation in the security industry and consistently ranks highly on SafeHome.org’s “best of” lists.

-SimpliSafe’s most advanced monitoring package costs $29.99 per month, standard monitoring is $9.99, and self-monitoring is free.
+SimpliSafe’s most advanced monitoring package costs $79.99 per month, standard monitoring is $21.99, and self-monitoring is free.
+That said, we recommend Core Monitoring for most people at $31.99 per month.

 SimpliSafe offers pre-built security packages as well as fully customizable systems.

-SimpliSafe offers three security cameras: A battery-powered indoor camera, a wired indoor camera, and a battery-powered outdoor camera.
+SimpliSafe offers four security cameras: A battery-powered indoor camera, a wired indoor camera, a wireless indoor camera and a battery-powered outdoor camera.

 Constellation.
 (2021, May 14).
 Your Guide to Motion Sensors: How They Work & Where to Place Them.